theforeman/foreman_bootdisk/README.md

 updated in new versions of the plugin.
 To customise, copy the contents to a new template and set the name in Administer>Settings>Bootdisk.

-An OS iPXE provisioning template is required, preferably "Kickstart default iPXE".
+An OS iPXE provisioning template is required, see the list below for the name.
 Ensure the OSes are ticked under the Associations tab and that the iPXE template is selected under the Templates tab on the OS.

+* Kickstart (EL/Fedora) OSes, use "Kickstart default iPXE"
+* Preseed (Debian/Ubuntu) OSes, use "Preseed default iPXE"

 Lastly, the OS provision template (i.e. kickstart/preseed) should provide the static IP details required to configure the OS.
 For a kickstart file, the